Daizah/pm-templates-toolkit/README.md

 # PM Templates Toolkit

 A collection of project management templates I use across volunteer and professional projects.
-Built for practical, real-world use — not just theory.
+Built for practical, real-world use, not just theory.

 Feel free to use, adapt, or build on any of these for your own projects.